 The most successful movies at the box office are often the ones that utilize a lot of animation and visual effects (VFX).
 Animated films, TV shows, and videos are the products of a global industry that is now worth hundreds of billions of dollars.
 And technological advances are pushing the envelope of what's possible in the world of special effects.

 As a result, almost anything that can be imagined can now be put on screen.
 But it still takes talented and skilled VFX artists and animators to make it all work.
-That's why, between 2012 and 2022, about 4,300 additional jobs could be generated in the U.S. for creative pros in this fun occupational category.5
+The BLS says that, between 2018 and 2028, about 8,300 jobs could open up each year in the U.S. for creative pros in this fun occupational category.

 With each passing year, recorded music is reaching more people around the world.
 Most of that expansion is due to the Internet and digital music services.
-In fact, the global recording industry now generates more than $6.8 billion a year from digital music channels such as downloads and streaming services.9 But music doesn't record itself.
+In fact, according to SelectUSA, the U.S. recording industry now generates about $22 billion a year, largely from digital music channels such as downloads and streaming services.
+But music doesn't record itself.
 In addition to musicians and songwriters, it also takes professional music producers and sound engineers to create the recordings we all love.

 Digital gaming is one of the most popular forms of entertainment in the world.
 Its popularity in America is especially widespread.
 The facts are astonishing.
-About 155 million people in the U.S. play video games, and more than 40 percent of them play at least three hours per week.
-Plus, 80 percent of American households own a device that video games can be played on.10
+According to one report, about 65 percent of adults in the U.S. play video games, and 57 percent of parents play video games with their children at least once a week.
+Plus, 75 percent of American households are home to at least one gamer.